mrtolkien/lol_dto/README.md

 - `teams` is a dictionary with keys equal to `'BLUE'` or `'RED'`
 - `kills` are present directly at the root of the `game` object as they refer to multiple players through `killerId`, `victimId`, and `assistingParticipantsIds`
-    - ⚠ This is open to discussion and could be changed before the first release ⚠
     - We have to rely on the arbitrary `participantId` given by the Riot API because:
         - Relying on `championId` makes it incompatible with blind pick
         - Relying on `inGameName` does not work for `MatchTimeline` objects from the Riot API
-- ⚠ `picks_bans` will be added in the near future for esports games and will represent the full picks and bans ⚠
+- `picks_bans` represents the full picks and bans and is mostly used for esports games

 ## Team
 - `bans` is a simple list of `id` of champions banned by the team.